d22yan/FYDP-2015-010/README.md

     * [Bower](http://bower.io/) for client-side dependency management
     * [Karma](http://karma-runner.github.io/0.12/index.html) for unit testing

+5. Execute the following command:

+    ```CLI
+    npm install
+    ```

+    This installs the local dependencies for the repository listed in package.json.

-5. Now you can run the basic grunt development server using:
+6. Now you can run the basic grunt development server using:

     ```CLI
     grunt serve